What Hayward pool heat pump models are available?

 Very important to save on operating cost: I highly recommend the use of a pool cover.
 It is useful even if you don't heat your pool.
 However, it is essential if you do.
-A pool cover will save you up to 50% on your operating costs.
-Also, since you don't have to operate the it as often, it also prolongs the life of your Hayward pool heat pump.
+A pool cover can save you up to 50% on your operating costs.
+Also, since you don't have to operate it as often, it also prolongs the life of your Hayward pool heat pump.

 At this section of every review page I give the manufacturer a 1 to 10 rating.
 1 is low quality, 5 is average and 10 is high quality:

 Hayward does a fine job protecting its own equipment so as to prolong its life.
 Note the following heat pump protection features:

 1) Refrigerant high pressure cutout.
 This feature turns the heat pump off if the refrigerant pressure gets too high.
 This protects the compressor from overheating.
 It also protects the refrigerant piping from springing a leak.

 2) Loss of refrigerant detection.
 This feature protects the compressor from running hard and it also protects your wallet.
 A refrigerant leak requires a certified technician to come and re-charge your heat pump.